Seasonal Affective Disorder and Neurodivergence: Coping Strategies for Winter Depression

 Book a Free Consultation with Blue Sky Learning

-Coping on a daily basis can be challenging, but therapy or coaching can be a valuable step forward.
-To begin your journey, book a free 20-minute consultation with a member of the Blue Sky Learning team by emailing hello@blueskylearning.ca or by following the link below.
+Coping daily can be overwhelming, but therapy or coaching can be a meaningful step forward.
+Book your free 20-minute consultation by emailing hello@blueskylearning.ca or by following the link below.

 Sources: